mihir-m-gandhi/mihir-m-gandhi/README.md

 - Anomaly Detection
 - Similarity Measure

- **I am open to**:

-- any collobration work,
-- machine learning projects(development or research),
-- research internships and
-- available to become reviewer or PC member for Machine Learning/Data mining journals or conferences.

 **Recent Update**:
 - **July 2020**: Our paper [A new effective and efficient measure for outlying aspect mining](http://wasp.cs.vu.nl/WISE2020/accept.html) has been accepted at the 21st International Conference on Web Information Systems Engineering 2020 ([WISE 2020](http://wasp.cs.vu.nl/WISE2020/)).

-I'm Tanay Toshniwal, a Full Stack Developer in MEAN (MongoDB-Express.js-Angular-Node.js) and MERN(MongoDB-Express.js-React.js-Node.js) Stack, an App Developer and a part-time Musician.

-I'm a Computer Science Engineer.
-I did my Bachelor's in Computer Science & Engineering from SRM Institute of Science and Technology, Chennai.
-I love to learn about how things work and try new tools and technologies.
-I love to share time with developer communities and events.